• STUDENTS

 2. Lawn area between WAXB & WAXC

-Individuals or groups wishing to use free speech areas should request use of the space through the Student Life Office on the Corsicana campus or the Campus Dean’s office on other campuses.
-The “Free Speech and Public Assembly Organized Expression” activity form should be completed five (5) days prior to the proposed event.
+Enrolled students and employees wishing to use free speech areas should request use of the space through the Vice President of Student Success on the Corsicana campus or the Dean’s office at other locations.
+The “Navarro College Free Expression and Public Assembly" Organized Expressive Activity Form should be completed five (5) days prior to the proposed event.
 The college reserves the right to relocate any assembly at any time to ensure that the activity does not interfere with the normal operation of the college or interfere with the rights of others.

 SPEAKERS